Niagara Falls/Niagara-on-the-Lake Weddings – Kids at Weddings

 Keep Them Entertained

 The kids will have a blast when it’s time to hit the dance floor, but if you want them to sit through an hour of speeches, chances are you’re going to have some issues.
-Children have short attention spans so aside from having a separate area for them to go to, consider hiring a magician or balloon artist to entertain them for 30 minutes while your adult guests finish their dinners or during the speeches.
+Children have short attention spans so aside from having a separate area for them to go to, consider hiring a magician, like magician Jon Finch, or balloon artist to entertain them for 30 minutes while your adult guests finish their dinners or during the speeches.